Hannah Hart

-Hannah Maud Hart (born November 2, 1986) is an American internet personality, comedian, author, and actress.
+Hannah Maud Hart (born November 2, 1986) is an American Internet personality, comedian, author, cook, and actress.
 She is known for starring in My Drunk Kitchen, a weekly series on YouTube in which she cooks something while intoxicated, which ended in November 2021.
 She also runs a second channel where she talks about life in general and gives her opinions on various topics.
 She co-produced and starred in the independent comedy film Camp Takota, released in 2014.
 She wrote a parody cookbook which was a New York Times bestseller for five weeks in August–September 2014.
 She is a 2017 recipient of the Alex Awards.

 Early life

 Hart was born and raised in the San Francisco Bay Area.
 Her parents separated when she was an infant, and Hart and her sister were raised by their mother, who suffered from psychosis.

 Hart graduated from the University of California, Berkeley in May 2009 having majored in both English literature and Japanese linguistics.
 Upon her graduation, Hart moved to San Francisco to live with her best friend and Hannalyze This podcast co-host, Hannah Gelb.
 She later moved to Brooklyn, New York, to pursue a writing career.
 She ended up proofreading Japanese and English for a Manhattan-based translating firm instead of her initial dream of writing screenplays.
 Within two months of launching her YouTube channel, she ended up quitting her 9-to-5 job in order to focus on My Drunk Kitchen.